Techtonica/curriculum/command-line/dot-profile.md

 With knowledge about dot profile, you can customize your computer’s environment.

 The .bash_profile file is a personal initialization file for configuring the user environment [(thegeekdiary)](https://www.thegeekdiary.com/what-is-the-purpose-of-bash_profile-file-under-user-home-directory-in-linux/).
-Below are few things that configuring bash profile makes easier and faster:
+Below are a few things that make configuring bash profile easier and faster:
 - You can create your own shortcuts and use them.
 - It gives you more control to change your environment.
 - You don't need to remember custom commands, instead you can create shortcuts in your own language and use them instead of actual commands.